axibase/atsd/integration/graphite/graphite-format.md

 `graphite.conf` is parsed from top to bottom, meaning that metric names are matched to patterns in the same order they are placed in the file.
 Matching stops as soon as a `pattern` in satisfied.

-If a metric name has more tokens than `atsd-pattern`, extra tokens are cropped.
+If a metric name has more tokens than `atsd-pattern`, additional tokens are ignored.

 If a metric name has less tokens than `atsd-pattern`, but still satisfies `pattern`, then the metric is parsed.